 Fluoride is a mineral that is applied topically and makes enamel strong.
 We offer a Sodium Fluoride (NaF) varnish to help prevent tooth decay or as a treatment for tooth sensitivity.

 Dr Torres-Friedmann also offers Silver Diamine Fluoride (SDF).
-SDF is another topically applied fluoride product that stops or arrests decay.
+SDF is another topically applied fluoride product that stops decay.
 This is a wonderful treatment option for little ones who may be too young to cooperate with dental fillings or for to keep baby teeth from decaying further before they are lost naturally.
 SDF can also be used to treat sensitivity and stop decay in non-esthetic areas like the edges of molar crowns.

 A dental sealant is a plastic coating applied to the chewing surfaces of back teeth.
 Grooves in these teeth are so narrow that a toothbrush cannot fit into the spaces to remove plaque and debris.
 Sealants can provide 100% protection from dental decay or “cavities” on the chewing surface.